dmtri/react-native-events-calendar/README.md

-scrollToFirst | PropTypes.boolean | scroll to first event of the day (default true) size | PropTypes.number | number of date will render before and after initDate (default is 30 will render 30 day before initDate and 29 day after initDate) virtualizedListProps | PropTypes.object | prop pass to virtualizedList
+scrollToFirst | PropTypes.boolean | scroll to first event of the day (default true) size | PropTypes.number | number of date will render before and after initDate (default is 30 will render 30 day before initDate and 29 day after initDate) virtualizedListProps | PropTypes.object | prop pass to virtualizedList headerDisabled | PropTypes.boolean | disable date header.
+View only events in one day

 `EventCalendar` can be configured through a `style` prop whereby any of the components in the calendar can be styled.
 ```